sowmya1283/hangman_python/README.md

 <br>

-* 🐞 - After exiting the game by choosing option 3, user have to refresh/reload the game
+* 🐞 - After exiting the game by choosing option 3 from Menu, user have to refresh/reload the game
 * ⚒️ - After exiting the game, user is not provided an option to replay the game by displaying Menu again.
 (Refersh or reload is required)
 * ✅ - This feature is added as an enhacement to the current game.

 <br>

-* 🐞 - If user chooses option 3, user is displayed with a incorrect message
+* 🐞 - If user chooses option 3 from Menu, user is displayed with a incorrect message
 * ⚒️ - After exiting the game, user was displayed with old message saying- "Thank you for playing the hangman game"
 * ✅ - The message has been modified to "Thank you, now you have exited the game."